NicholasAntoniadesEngineer/ble-ecg-embedded-textiles/Data capture /README.md

     - run 'jupyter notebook' in the command line
     - navigate to /P01-ECG/Signal Processing/ECG_data_processing_modules_gen1/notebook_projects/ecg_dq_dashboard
     - run kymira_ecg_dq.ipynb
-    - Change the location variable to that of the test to be plotted.
+    - Change the location variable to that of the test to be plotted.show a value error otherwise.
-    - ** before running and plotting ** clear the header generated in the .csv file as it will show a value error otherwise.